The ads above are Google-sponsored.

 For those who want to learn, even if they tended in the past to be (or THINK they are) ham-fisted & break things, they CAN be taught to be competent wrencher's.
 We CAN teach them if they want to learn ...sometimes the transformation is very interesting to behold ...and they become do-it-yourself addicts ...even, well, sort of, like getting, suddenly, '''religion'''.

-For ME, the best part is seeing the light turn on in someone's head at a TechDay; or, maybe on the TechLIST (Airheads LIST);.....and, watching that person do a competent job, & understand what he (or "she") is doing ....why ...how ...etc.
+For ME, the best part is seeing the light turn on in someone's head at a TechDay; or, maybe on the TechLIST (Airheads LIST); .....and, watching that person do a competent job, & understand what he (or "she") is doing ....why ...how ...etc.
 Don't let that "she" throw you.
-MANY a woman has become a competent wrench ...and, guys, I am sorry to tell you this, but the gals tend to follow instructions more than you do! ......(not to mention that I find such competent gals to be very attractive....).
+MANY a woman has become a competent wrench ...and, guys, I am sorry to tell you this, but the gals tend to follow instructions more than you do! ......(not to mention that I personally find such competent gals to be very attractive ....).

 Section 3.
 Information Sources ...such as Mailing Lists, Forums, Manuals, Websites, ETC:

-Probably if all, or nearly all of us "guru's" agree on something, it would be a good idea to pay extra heed to us.
-Sometimes we so-called Guru's do disagree, & sometimes we have off-LIST, that is, private, discussions between ourselves.
+Probably if all, or nearly all of us "guru's" agree on something, it would be an especially good idea to pay extra attention.
+Sometimes we so-called Guru's do disagree, & sometimes we have off-LIST, that is, private discussions between ourselves.
 Sometimes we disagree & we never discuss it. .....Professional courtesy!!
 I've even had some real arguments at rare intervals about something that was posted.
 In general, you will find us so-called "guru's" in agreement.
 Sometimes we differ in our approach.
 That can come about due to a racing background; or, perhaps shop work versus home work where labor costs are particularly important in the shop atmosphere.
 When thinking over what some 'expert' is telling you, you should think about 'where he is coming from' ....& maybe just ask!

-You may find this website to be useful: http://www.airheads.org.
+You may find this website to be useful: https://airheads.org.
 There are numerous pages/articles of technical information.
 Some I wrote.
-The beginning of the articles are available to you even if you are not a member of the Airheads Club.
 Joining the Club is very worthwhile, and hardly for just the full articles on that .org website. https://bmwmotorcycletech.info/joinclub.htm

 For parts information, if you want to identify a part by number or description, and BMW's price: